-In March 2008 we entered into a non-cancelable operating lease agreement for building space for our corporate headquarters that provides for monthly rent, real estate taxes and operating expenses that was subsequently extended to July 31, 2021.
+In March 2008, we entered into a non-cancelable operating lease agreement for building space for our corporate headquarters that provides for monthly rent, real estate taxes and operating expenses that was subsequently extended to July 31, 2021.
+We are looking to sub-lease this space for the remainder of our lease obligation due to our new headquarters lease described below.

-In July 2016 we entered into a non-cancelable operating lease agreement for building space to accommodate the relocation of our manufacturing, quality, and research and development functions.
-The lease agreement extends through November 2021 and provides for monthly rent, real estate taxes and operating expenses.
+In July 2016, we entered into a non-cancelable operating lease agreement for building space to accommodate the relocation of our manufacturing, quality, and research and development functions.
+In December 2018, we entered into an amendment to obtain additional space within the existing building.
+The amended lease agreement extends through February 2024 and provides for monthly rent, real estate taxes and operating expenses.